microbit-foundation/mbedos-microbit-v2-starter/README.md

 mbed deploy
 ```

-If it fails to install some of the Python dependencies on the last command (
+If it fails to install some of the Python dependencies on the last command
-`mbed deploy`) you can try again manually.
+(`mbed deploy`) you can try to install them manually.

-Run in the Python environment that has `mbed-cli` installed:
+Run this command in the Python environment that has `mbed-cli` installed:

 ```
 pip install -r mbed-os/requirements.txt